evbots/serverless-pg/README.md

 ## About

 This module is intended for use in node.js serverless applications.
 It supports node v6 and above.
+It is simply some boilerplate around the fantastic `pg` library for serverless apps.

 ## Installation